 2018 has been a great year of getting out into several communities at farmers markets, pursuing more retail and restaurant sales opportunities and increasing our knowledge base and experience.
 We have enhanced our product lines with additional microgreen varieties and some salad greens.
 It’s been a very busy summer, and we wouldn’t change it for anything.

-Catch us at Winter Farmers Markets, 2018-19, area Co-ops and fine dining Restaurants
+Catch us at Summer Farmers Markets, 2019, area Co-ops, Grocery Stores and fine dining Restaurants

 Winona, MN 55987